Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: The Gauss Law Constraint in Electromagnetism

-In the Maxwell theory, one constraint takes the familiar form of Gauss's law in differential form, i.e.~$\rho=J^0=\nabla\cdot \textbf{E}$, where $\rho$ is the charge density and $\textbf{E}$ the electric field.
-The other constraint is $\Pi^0=0$, which indicates that $A_0$ is a Lagrange multiplier.
-We therefore set it to zero - a procedure know as \textit{temporal gauge}.\endnote{Of course, one can also consider gauge transformations acting on the $A_0$ component.
-This is not of interest to us since we are only considering transformations on the Cauchy surface $\Sigma$, but it is important for instance in the study of asymptotic symmetry groups on null surfaces.} This enables us to use a spacetime split $\Sigma\times\R$, where $\Sigma$ is a Cauchy surface which in Minkowski spacetime can just be taken to be $\R^3$.
-The gauge fields are then functions $A_i\in C^\infty_I(\Sigma )$ which approach zero sufficiently quickly.\endnote{Here we again use the notation I to indicate behavior relating to asymptotic boundary conditions.
-In this case it means that we consider fields which vanish at infinity, whereas before it signified gauge transformations that respect asymptotic boundary-conditions.} Similarly $E^i\in C^\infty_I(\Sigma )$, and phase space consists of such pairs $(\textbf{A},\textbf{E})$.
+For ease of presentation we set $A_0=0$, a procedure know as \textit{temporal gauge}.
+Combining this with a spacetime split $\Sigma\times\R$, where $\Sigma\cong \R^3$ is a Cauchy, the gauge fields become functions $A_i\in C^\infty_I(\Sigma )$ on space.
+These must approach zero sufficiently quickly, so we again use the notation I to indicate behavior relating to asymptotic boundary conditions.
+In this case it means that we consider fields which vanish at infinity, whereas before it signified gauge transformations that respect asymptotic boundary-conditions.
+Similarly $E^i\in C^\infty_I(\Sigma )$, and phase space consists of such pairs $(\textbf{A},\textbf{E})$.
 We can then use a smooth function $\lambda\colon \Sigma \to\R$, again understood to be a Lagrange multiplier, to obtain the \textit{smeared Gauss constraint}

 which is a function on the phase space.
 Here the gauge transformation parameter $\lambda$ is an element of the infinite-dimensional Lie algebra $\text{Lie}(\mathcal{G}^I)$ of the boundary-preserving gauge group.